Simplified Algorithmic Metatheorems Beyond MSO: Treewidth and Neighborhood Diversity: Introduction

 This result is also significant in its proof technique.
-We connect a recent result of Kolman, Koutecký and Tiwary~\cite{KolmanKT:2015} about the polytope of satisfying assignments with an old result of Freuder~\cite{Freuder:90} about the solvability of constraint satisfaction problem (CSP) of bounded treewidth.
-This allows us to formulate the proof of Theorem~\ref{thm:HYDEisXPwrtTW} essentially as providing a CSP instance with certain properties, surpassing the typical complexity of a dynamic programming formulation.
+We connect a recent result of Kolman, Koutecký and Tiwary~\cite{KolmanKT:2015} about the polytope of satisfying assignments with an old result of Freuder~\cite{Freuder:90} about the solvability of the constraint satisfaction problem (CSP) of bounded treewidth.
+This allows us to formulate the proof of Theorem~\ref{thm:HYDEisXPwrtTW} essentially as providing a CSP instance with certain properties.
 We also briefly discuss which problems can be modeled using \MSOGL, deriving the following as a consequence:

 \begin{corollary} Let $G$ be a graph of treewidth $\tau$ and with $n = |V(G)|$.

 The following problems have algorithms with runtime $n^{f(\tau)}$: \textsc{General Factor}, \textsc{Minimum Maximum Outdegree}, \textsc{Capacitated Dominating Set}, \textsc{Capacitated Vertex Cover}, \textsc{Vector Dominating Set}, \textsc{Generalized Domination}.